firaghost/YegnaBingoBot/BOT_COMMANDS.md

-# 🤖 Telegram Bot Commands - Bingo Royale
+# 🤖 Telegram Bot Commands - BingoX

 ## Add these commands to your bot via @BotFather